-Annual Senior Passes may be exchanged at any time for a Lifetime Senior Pass at the following exchange rates:
+Save your passes, even if they are expired!
+The physical cards for the Annual Senior Passes may be exchanged in person at any time for a Lifetime Senior Pass at the following exchange rates:

-1 Annual Senior Pass: $60 for Senior Lifetime Pass
+1 Annual Senior Pass card plus $60 for Senior Lifetime Pass

-2 Annual Senior Pass: $40 for Senior Lifetime Pass
+2 Annual Senior Pass cards plus $40 for Senior Lifetime Pass

-3 Annual Senior Pass: $20 for Senior Lifetime Pass
+3 Annual Senior Pass cards plus $20 for Senior Lifetime Pass

-4 Annual Senior Pass: $0 for Senior Lifetime Pass
+4 Annual Senior Pass cards plus $0 for Senior Lifetime Pass

 Where can the Annual Senior Pass be exchanged for a Lifetime Senior Pass?

-For all agencies participating in the Federal Lands Pass program, any site that distributes the Senior Pass are able to support the exchange of the Senior Annual Pass for a Senior Lifetime Pass.
+In person at agencies participating in the Federal Lands Pass program, Federal Recreation sites that distribute the Senior Pass are able to support the exchange of the Senior Annual Pass for a Senior Lifetime Pass.
 Sites that issue passes